Imagine what it would be like to grow a profitable business while being able to manage your own schedule and work from anywhere.

 These are just some examples of services you can offer, but there are many more.

 What skills do you need to become a virtual assistant?

-Word processing is a basic virtual assistant task and can include data entry and typing.
+Word processing is one of the basic virtual assistant tasks and can include data entry and typing.